 Category Description Scope/Methodology Category 2 Capital Goods Assessed using average-spend based method and emission factors from Embodied Energy and Emission Intensity Data (3E1D) published by the National Institute for Environmental Studies Center for Global Environmental Research.
 Category 3 Fuel and energy related activities not accounted for in Scope 1 and 2 Not applicable to Lexmark at this time.
-Category 4 Upstream Transport Emissions calculated using the distance-based method for inbound, outbound and LCCP product logistics impacts in EMEA.
-U.S. transport data as calculated through the US EPA SmartWay tool will be added after the reporting year.
-2016 data has been updated to include the U.S. data; 2017 data will be available during the 2018 reporting period.
+Category 4 Upstream Transport Emissions provided by transport partner for road, air and sea transport.
+U.S. transport data as calculated through the US EPA SmartWay tool included in 2016 only.
 Category 5 Waste in Operations Emissions resulting from non-hazardous and hazardous waste disposal at Lexmark reporting locations (see Waste Management section/Waste Dashboard for locations) assessed using the waste-type-specific method where emissions factors are published.
-The following sources were used: US Environmental Protection Agency's (EPA) Waste Reduction Model (WARM), Version 14, Waste Sector GHG Protocol Calculation Tool, Version 5, October 2013, and David A. Turner, Ian D. Williams, Simon Kemp, "Greenhouse gas emission factors for recycling of source-segregated waste materials" (2015).
+The following sources were used: U.S. Environmental Protection Agency's (EPA) Waste Reduction Model (WARM), Version 14, Waste Sector GHG Protocol Calculation Tool, Version 5, October 2013, Institute for Global Environmental Strategies (IGES) GHG Simulation Version II, and David A. Turner, Ian D. Williams, Simon Kemp, "Greenhouse gas emission factors for recycling of source-segregated waste materials" (2015).
 Category 6 Business Travel Covers business travel worldwide based on availability of data.
-2017 reporting covers data as reported for U.S. (rentals and fleet vehicles), Canada (rentals and fleet vehicles), Kolkata, Cebu, Shenzhen, Juarez, Switzerland, Austria, Germany and Budapest.
+2019 reporting covers data as reported for U.S. (rentals and fleet vehicles), Canada (rentals and fleet vehicles), Kolkata, Cebu, Shenzhen, Juarez, Switzerland, Austria, Germany and Budapest.
 Air travel is currently reported for locations worldwide using our primary corporate travel agencies.
 We estimate that the data not currently reported is minimal.
 Leased vehicle reports are provided by rental agencies.
 Travel agency partners provide reports for business travel via air.
-Business travel data could not be adjusted for the Enterprise Software divestiture.
 Category 7 Employee Commuting Estimated using the average data method.
 When available, average annual working days data was sourced for representative geographies.
 Vehicle types and average commute distances were primarily based on a U.S. transportation survey, with inputs from geographies where data existed.
 The World Resources Institute (2015) GHG Protocol tool for mobile combustion, Version 2.6 was used for calculation in 2016.
-The National Household Transport Survey was used for calculation in 2017.
+The National Household Transport Survey was used for calculation in 2017 through 2019.
 Category 8 Upstream Leased Assets Not applicable at this time.
-Category 9 Downstream Transport Not applicable at this time.
+Category 9 Downstream Transport Data provided by transport partner.
 Category 10 Processing of Sold Products Not assessed at this time.
 Category 11 Use of Sold Products Calculated as part of the imaging equipment LCAs.
 Includes some assumptions for transport within the U.S. that are calculated in the LCAs.
 Category 12 End of Life Treatment of Sold Products Calculated as part of the imaging equipment LCAs.
 Emissions from processing cartridges returned to Lexmark through LCCP are captured in Scopes 1 and 2 for Lexmark-owned return facilities.
 Category 13 Downstream Leased Assets Data included for Lexmark owned space leased to tenants for which the tenant has operational control.

 Category 14 Franchises Not applicable to Lexmark at this time.

 Category 15 Investments Not applicable to Lexmark at this time.